 Whether signing up for a newsletter, purchasing items from your website, booking your services, etc., conversions are an essential factor in business growth.

 But, when you zoom out the picture, it’s not just the final conversion that matters.
 There are assisted conversions that bring the user to make the final conversion.

 And understanding these touch points can help you make the best decisions when it comes to marketing spend in the future.

-In this article, we will talk about assisted conversions, their importance, their use and analysis using Google Analytics, and their role in building profits for your business.
+In this article, we will talk about assisted conversions, their importance in conversion reporting, their use and analysis using Google Analytics, and their role in building profits for your business.
 So stay tuned and implement our knowledge to take your business a step higher.